Velocidex/velociraptor-web/content/training/online_march_2_2021/_index.md

 it is hard enough to keep up with the alerts.

 You try to keep across the latest malware trends and threat Intel feeds.
-You might even receive a tipoff that your network is compromised by a specific variant of malware of an APT group.
+You might even receive a tip-off that your network is compromised by a specific variant of malware of an APT group.
 You wish there was a way for you to easily inspect all your endpoints for the indicators, digging deeper into any machines which might be